AMS Quick Connect Sludge Samplers

 Stock Drop Ships From Manufacturer

-Similar to the AMS soil core sampler, this sampler comes with core and auger tips that have been fitted with valves for retention of high quality soil core samples in non-cohesive, saturated materials.
-Versatile and easy to use for collection of either cored or augered samples of non-cohesive saturated materials in a liner.
+The AMS Quick Connect Sludge and Sediment Samplers come with core and auger tips fitted with valves for retaining high-quality soil core samples in non-cohesive, saturated materials.
+They are versatile and easy to use for collecting either cored or augered samples of non-cohesive saturated materials in a liner.

 • (1) Solid cap